 Pursue a general MBA to round out your business knowledge, or focus your studies on Human Resource Management, Project Management, Innovative Management, or Entrepreneurship and Family Business.

 Advance your criminal justice career through this online master's degree that prepares you for administrative and leadership positions.
-In addition, we offer a Criminal Justice Graduate Certificate and a Criminal Justice and Substance Use Disorder Certificate.
+In addition, we offer a Criminal Justice Post-Baccalaureate Certificate and a Criminal Justice and Substance Use Disorder Post-Baccalaureate Certificate.

 Whether you’re a licensed teacher or looking to transition into the profession, Meredith’s graduate programs in education will make you stronger.
 Schools are known to seek out and hire our teachers.
 Why?
 Because Meredith’s personalized approach to education empowers our graduates to make an impact in the classroom.

 Meredith’s graduate programs in nutrition have multiple tracks that will prepare you to succeed professionally, whether you intend to pursue licensure as a registered dietitian or prefer to work in another aspect of the nutrition field such as the nonprofit sector, research setting, or a program supporting local and sustainable food.

 The Master of Arts in Psychology: Industrial/Organizational Concentration (I/O) at Meredith College prepares graduates to use the methods of scientific psychology to improve both the effectiveness of organizations and the work-life quality of employees.

 The Business Foundations Certificate program is designed for women and men seeking to sharpen their knowledge of fundamental business concepts such as quantitative analysis and statistics, economics, accounting, and finance.
 The part-time, evening program accommodates the busy schedules of career-oriented professionals.